-Preparing Thanksgiving dinner can be stressful under the best of circumstances!
+Preparing Thanksgiving dinner can be stressful under the best of circumstances.
 But when you have a guest with food allergies, menu planning can be even more of a challenge.
-Read on for a few recipes and tips for hosting a food-allergy-friendly Thanksgiving meal:
+Read on for recipes and tips for hosting a food-allergy-friendly Thanksgiving meal.

 Many Thanksgiving Favorites Are Naturally Allergy Friendly

 Milk, wheat, egg, soy and nuts are common food allergens and also present in many holiday foods.
 Fortunately, many Thanksgiving favorites are either naturally allergy friendly or easily modified.

 If cooking is not your forte and you are feeling you will have to make things from scratch, think again.
 Below are recipes and pre-packaged options both for those who want to get messy in the kitchen and for those who want to keep it simple.